durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 1. From the bottom of the page, select the **Review + create** and **Create** button.

-1. Navigate back to **Azure active directory** user blade and verify the user appears on the user list (names are listed in alphabetical order).Kindly refresh the screen if the newly created user is not visible.
+1. Navigate back to **Microsoft Entra ID** user blade and verify the user appears on the user list (names are listed in alphabetical order).Kindly refresh the screen if the newly created user is not visible.

 1. From the user list select the user you just created, **Sara Perez**, the profile page opens.